NUKSI911/FormPlus/README.md

 ## Deployment

-The application master branch is automatically linked to deploy to the production environment available on [Netlify](https://formplus-task.netlify.app) which enables testing of newly integrated features,buil details can be seen in the `netlify.toml` configuration file.
+The application master branch is automatically linked to deploy to the production environment available on [Netlify](https://formplus-task.netlify.app) which enables testing of newly integrated features,build details can be seen in the `netlify.toml` configuration file.

 ### 📮Issues Encountered